YeseyTeng/YeseyTeng.github.io/_posts/2024-08-01-applied-data-science-project.md

 Same steps as Model 1 were applied, with an additional step taken to ensure that all vectors are at the same size.
 This step involved padding and masking.
 Padding was used to ensure that all vectors are the same size and that all sentences are of the same length for efficient batch processing.
 Masking was applied to ignore the padding tokens during processing, preventing the learning from artificial tokens created during the padding step.

 ### Topic Modeling
-To identify the key topic within positive and negative reviews, topic modeling using Latent Dirichlet Allocation (LDA) was applied to extract the top 5 topics from positive and negative text review.
+To identify the key topic within positive and negative reviews, Latent Dirichlet Allocation (LDA) was applied to extract the top 5 topics from positive and negative text review.
 The result as per below:

 Top 5 Positive text review
 ![Topic Modelling_Top 5 Positive review by LDA](https://github.com/user-attachments/assets/d17b8347-7a2c-4f5e-9131-aca1af5b1167)